 - Pre-service loan rate capped at 6%

-- Terminate residential or auto leases.
-Speak with your local legal assistance office to review your situation and see if you qualify.
+- Terminate residential or auto lease.
+Speak with the installation legal office to review your situation and see if you qualify.
 Legal can also review your lease before you move in.

-- Cancel applicable consumer contracts.
+- Cancel cellphone service contract